-As at 2017, Māori control 50% of New Zealand's fishing quota, and own 40% of forestry.
-Some of these holdings were established through the 'Sealords Deal' in 1992 (the Treaty of Waitangi settlement relating to Māori fishing rights) and the 'Treelords Deal' in 2007 (the Treaty of Waitangi settlement under which the Kaingaroa Forest was transferred from the Crown to central North Island iwi).
+Māori control 50% of the fishing quota, and own around 40% of forestry in Aotearoa.
+Some of these holdings were established through the 'Sealords Deal' in 1992 (the Treaty settlement relating to Māori fishing rights) and the 'Treelords Deal' in 2007 (the Treaty settlement under which the Kaingaroa Forest was transferred from the Crown to central North Island iwi).
 Māori also own 30% of lamb, sheep and beef production and 10% of dairy and kiwifruit production.